Don McLean: Personal life

-Abuse allegations
+Abuse allegations and conviction

-On January 18, 2016, McLean's then-wife Patrisha Shnier McLean alleged that after four hours of "terrorizing" her, McLean pinned her to a bed until she broke free and ran to the bathroom, where she called the police as he tried to break down the door.
-McLean was arrested on suspicion of domestic violence, and pled guilty to domestic violence assault, criminal restraint, criminal mischief and making domestic violence threats.
-McLean paid $3,660 in fines, and was not sentenced to any jail time.
+On January 18, 2016 McLean's then wife, Patrisha Shnier McLean, alleged that after four hours of "terrorizing" her McLean pinned her to a bed until she broke free and ran to the bathroom, where she called the police as he tried to break down the door.
+McLean was arrested on suspicion of domestic violence and pled guilty to domestic violence assault, criminal restraint, criminal mischief and making domestic violence threats.
+McLean paid $3,660 in fines and was not sentenced to any jail time.
 Under Maine's deferred disposition law, the State agreed to dismiss the domestic violence assault charge if McLean complied with the court's orders for one year, and the charge was expunged a year later.
 Shnier McLean filed for divorce, citing "adultery, cruel and abusive treatment, and irreconcilable differences".
 McLean denied that he physically abused Shnier McLean, and his lawyer released a statement stating McLean agreed to the plea deal in the interest of privacy.
 In March 2017, a Maine court granted Shnier-McLean's request for a 10-year protection order against McLean.

 In a 2020 interview, Shnier McLean alleged McLean had created a cult-like household, remarking, "I do feel there is an element of brainwashing there.
 I relate to a lot of the things they say about cults like the charismatic leader, and how their version of things becomes your version".
 McLean's daughter Jackie told Rolling Stone in 2021 that her father was emotionally abusive and, like her mother, stated her father created a cultish environment.
 According to Jackie, McLean used paralyzing verbal attacks, forced isolation, and threats to withhold love or financial support.
 The article alleged that communications between Jackie and McLean suggested "a pattern of asserting control and manipulation over Jackie, her actions and memories, and a seeming drive by the elder McLean to maintain a certain public image".
 In one email, McLean wrote to his daughter, "unless you support me publicly and frequently you should not expect me to lift a finger for you nor will I give you another red cent."

 When interviewed for the article, McLean admitted to some aspects of Jackie's account, but denied that his behavior constituted abuse.
 He also mentioned that he had grown up in a physically abusive household, where he was "hurt a lot by my sister, my mother, my father; I was hit a lot."
-McLean denied this in a later interview, saying; "Absolutely not true.
+McLean denied this in a later interview, saying, "Absolutely not true.
 I was never abused as a child at all."